aceail/jllm/README.md

 pip install pydicom Pillow
 ```

-Without these packages DICOM uploads will be skipped.
+Without these packages DICOM uploads will be skipped and images will not be saved.

+When uploading DICOM files, unsupported formats will simply be ignored and logged to the console so that the rest of the inference can proceed normally.